opacapp/multiline-collapsingtoolbar/README.md

 ## Implementation details
 Most of the code is copied from the original Support Library classes, the only changes (apart from the package name, imports and automatic code reformatting) are in the `CollapsingTextHelper` and `CollapsingToolbarLayout` classes.
 The changes there are marked with comments.

-The current version 1.2.2 of the library is based on the code from the **Design Support Library version 24.1.1**.

 ## Contributing